run-llama/llama_index/CONTRIBUTING.md

 .venv\scripts\activate
 ```

-Install the required dependencies (this will also install gpt-index through `pip install -e .`
+Install the required dependencies (this will also install Llama Index through `pip install -e .`
 so that you can start developing on it):

 ```bash